Off-Road Hoverboard for Sale

-Now onto the tricky bit.
+Now, let's get into the tricky bit.

 There are two ways that you can approach climbing an incline.
 Your method of choice will depend on the one that comes more naturally to you.

 - Picking up some speed, build some momentum, and push your chest forward as you arrive at the curb.
-The thrusting of your chest in tandem with the momentum that you’ve built will have enough force to carry you over the incline.
+The thrusting of your chest in tandem with the energy that you’ve built will have enough force to carry you over the incline.